ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 *what* instead of the *how*.
 Imagine that the task is "show a list of items in a table", I tend to start thinking about "do I know of a library that would let me do it in *react*.. or *elm* ..".
-Immediately, I focus on the the *how* whereas I should be thinking of the *what* i.e. What type of data the table contain, what is the use case etc. This is the **curse of knowing** i.e. just because I have experience in a few tools, I start thinking of the implementation.
+Immediately, I focus on the the *how* whereas I should be thinking of the *what* i.e. What is the type of data that the table contains, what is the use case etc. This is the **curse of knowing** i.e. just because I have experience in a few tools, I start thinking of the implementation.
 Whenever something like this happens, the brain shifts from the **what domain** to the **how domain** and this comes at a cost.
-If the brain stays in the *how domain* for too long, it comes at a significant cost.
+If the brain stays in the *how domain* for too long, the cost becomes significant.

 ## but then how do I actually *do* something?